musonic/nicleb_old/_posts/2014-02-08-a-development-environment.md

 	$ vagrant init
 This will place a file called a vagrantfile inside that folder.
 This file is a configuration file where you tell Vagrant everything it needs to know about your setup.
 Open it up in a text editor or IDE of your choice and take a look.
 It is pre-filled with lots of comments and demo settings to give you an idea of what you can set.

 Our next job is to setup the VM itself.
+Virtual Machines are often referred to as Boxes.
+There are loads of diffrent boxes you can choose from [link] but for now we're going to use one of the default boxes that comes packaged with Vagrant.
+It is called precise32 and is a standard Linux Ubuntu 12.4 server.
+	$ vagrant box add precise32